YashaPushak/LAAAC/README.md

 to exploit landscape structure.
 In particular, these configurators were designed to target AutoMl hyper-parameter optimization scenarios.

+The first method uses a breadth-first asynchronous successive halving algorithm (ASHA) to terminate simple golden-parameter-search-based line searches (GPSLS).
+Each GPSLS run starts with a randomly initiliazed configuration, and then repeatedly performs line searches along random vectors of the numeric-valued portion of the parameter configuration space.

+The second method uses sequentially-fit convex quadratic model approximations (CQA) to model the parameter configuration landscapes.
+It uses these models (which are fitted only when the amount of collected configuration data has increased exponentially) to guide the search process.
+It has three kinds of configuration suggestions:
+ 1. Moon shots, whereby it attempts to solve the problem by making its single best guess about the global optimizer.
+Only one moon shot is made per fitted model.
+ 2. Safe guesses, which use the model to guide the search process from around the current incumbent in directions that are expected to improve the solution quality.
+ 3. Random guesses, which are used initialy when there is insufficient data available to fit a model, or when something goes wrong with guess types 1 and 2.
+The CQA search procedure suggests configurations which are then evaluated with breadth-first ASHA.
+To help speed-up the search over the categorical parameters, CQA uses a modified version of the rising bandits algorithm, wherein random configurations of the categorical parameters are sampled at each suggestion step (instead of looping over all possible combinations) and once there is enough data to start doing comparisons between sets of categorical parameter values, it uses a linearization procedure that uses the last 50% of all anytime loss data available for each arm.

+GPSLS typically works best when low-fidelity budget evaluations of the configuration yield reasonably accurate approximations of high-fidelity evaluations.
+GPSLS also has an advantage over (CQA) for high-dimensional parameter configuration spaces.
+For GPSLS, increasing the number of categorical parameters (assuming new ones are unimportant) will make the problem harder to solve; however, increasing the number if un-important numeric-valued parameters has no effect on the difficulty of the problem.
+CQA tends to work best on low-dimensional problems -- especially those with mostly numeric-valued parameters -- where the measure of fidelity used to evaluate configurations is the number of repeated runs of the target algorithm (i.e., when optimizing for mean loss).
+CQA can still be competitive in high-dimensional scenarios;
+however, due to the large number of arms to search and/or the large number of numeric-valued dimensions, it can be much slower for it to collect enough data to begin fitting and models and then outperforming random search.
+In comparison, GPSLS is much more greedy and immediately begins exploiting the discovery of high-quality configurations.

 This repository is a work in progress and it builds upon the line of research:

  - Yasha Pushak and Holger H. Hoos.